gep13/gep13/input/blog/visual-studio-code-extension-for-cake-version-0.8.0.md

 We are very happy to announce that a new version, 0.8.0, of the Visual Studio Code extension for Cake has just been released.
 This release includes two main new features and one improvement.
 These features really came about with the [June release](https://code.visualstudio.com/updates/v1_14#_tasks) of Visual Studio Code, which brought with it a new Tasks API, making it possible for extension authors to "auto detect" tasks for execution.

+# More information...

+I have created a short video which walks through the new features that are included in this release.
+If you have any comments, please feel to reach out to discuss.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/zzZuysl3xSg" frameborder="0" allowfullscreen></iframe>

+# What was included in this release?

 __Features__

 - [__#27__](https://github.com/cake-build/cake-vscode/issues/27) Support ability to setup/install debugging dependencies